 What daily routine helps maintain a happy, energetic parrot?

-A balanced daily schedule is key.
-It includes morning greetings, feeding, and a mid-day play or training session.
-Add enrichment activities, like foraging or toys, and a calm evening wind-down.
-Short, consistent interactions of 10–20 minutes several times a day promote trust and reduce stress.
-Regular sleep (10–12 hours in a quiet, dim space) is also essential.
+A balanced daily schedule includes morning greetings, feeding, mid-day play or short training sessions, enrichment activities such as foraging, and a calm evening wind-down.
+Short, consistent interactions several times a day promote trust and reduce stress.
+Most parrots benefit from consistent, uninterrupted sleep in a quiet, dim space each night.

 How do we set up a stimulating cage and play area at home?